oryaahmad/Class-1--Development-Setup-React/README.md

 # Class-1--Development-Setup-React
-this repository is for learning about "how to initialize a development setup for react project" and creation of a CICD work flow using SURGE host.
+This repository is for learning about "how to initialize a development setup for react project" and creation of a CICD work flow using SURGE host.

 <h1>Requirments</h1>
   Installations